PlappertF/ECG-based_estimation_of_respiration-induced_autonomic_modulation_of_AV_nodal_conduction_during_AF/README.md

 \AV_Node_model.cpp The model code
 \Execute_AV_node_model.m An example of how to run the code in Matlab.

-A preprint of this publication can be found on arXiv: https://arxiv.org/abs/2309.05458
+This publication can be found on Frontiers of Physiology: https://www.frontiersin.org/journals/physiology/articles/10.3389/fphys.2024.1281343/full